dance858/coneref/README.md

 ```bash
 MARCH_NATIVE=1 pip install coneref --no-binary=coneref
 ```
-Enabling vectorization typically decreases the refinement time by a factor 2 for problems with matrix variables and by 10% for problems with vector variables.
+Enabling vectorization typically decreases the refinement time by a factor of 2 for problems with matrix variables and by 10% for problems with vector variables.

 Building `coneref` from the source distribution requires a compiler that supports C++11.